Straight to the Point

 The first time I baked sourdough in a cast iron combo cooker the potholder slipped and I burned my wrist so badly I have a permanent scar.
 Later that summer I purchased a charcoal grill and dropped the tongs onto the grates when trying to turn a sausage.
 I had to run inside and grab a second set of tongs to retrieve the first pair so I wouldn’t burn my fingers.
 Finally, acknowledging that I’m perhaps too clumsy to be around such high heat unprotected, I was given a pair of grill gloves on my birthday.

 Most heat-resistant grill gloves are made from aramid (a type of fiber used for firefighter suits and ballistic protection, amongst other things) or neoprene rubber.
 They have heat resistance ratings that start at 932ºF and go up to 1472ºF.
-To find out which ones could take the heat, we put eight pairs to the test.
+To find out which ones could take the heat, I put eight pairs to the test.

 The Winners, at a Glance